tberkery/tutoring-website/README.md

 ### Navigating the App

 Since we haven't created a landing page, please click the poorly formatted 'Sign-In' button to create an account using your JHU email(must end in @jhu.edu).
 Once an account is created, add '/profile' to the URL to navigate to your profile page.
 From here, you should be able to Edit Profile as well as Create Posts using the designated buttons.

+### Remark

+Currently, we have some Vercel deployment errors relating to rather one-off style things, like for example the favicon file, and errors relating to pages with content specific to a given user.
+This would seemingly be straightforward to fix but over several hours of unsuccessfuly attempts we found this to be quite to the contrary.
+We wanted to note this here for completeness and transparency and encourage evaluation of the app run locally on these fronts to whatever extent possible